C0huZz993/CheatEnhancements/README.md

    * You agree not to violate Innersloth’s Terms of Service or interfere with public servers.

    * You accept that no developer involved takes any liability for misuse, data loss, bans, or any negative consequences.

-Dowlnloading this mod, you agree to:

-   * Use exclusively in private lobbies with consenting players.

-   * Never exploit features in public matches or to harass others.

-   * Respect Innersloth's Terms of Service and the integrity of the game.